It is quite common for asthmatics to be prescribed two types of inhaler: a preventer and a reliever.

 The UK Inhaler Group (UKIG) carried out a recent survey which found that 95 percent of surveyed healthcare professionals felt that the blue colour convention was important when referring to reliever inhalers.

-While there are loosely held colour scheme for some inhalers, they can come in a variety of colours.
+While there are loosely held colour schemes for some inhalers, they can come in a variety of colours.
 Speak to your pharmacist if you receive an inhaler which isn’t the colour it normally is, or if you use two inhalers but aren’t clear on which one is which.